pawelngei/angular-typescript/README.md

  - Parameters to filter
  - Your own filters

-## Services, factories and REST architecture
- - Differences between Services and Factories
- - What about the REST?
- - AJAX with `$http`
- - Consume REST resources with `$resource`
- - Asynchronous programming and `$q` promises

 ## Directives
  - Definition and API: finally a place for my jQuery!
  - `$scoping` with a directive